JerryWingsky/Climate-Disaster-App/README.md

 # Climate Disaster App ⚙️

-📄 Licensed under CC BY-NC 4.0 — For educational & non-commercial use only.
+📄 Licensed under CC BY-NC 4.0 — For Educational & Non-Commercial Use Only.

 ## Overview ✨

-**Climate Disaster App**, an intelligent environmental app designed to help you navigate a world facing climate uncertainty.
-Whether you're tracking disasters, learning how to stay safe, or raising awareness, this app stands by your side—informative, responsive, and built with care.
+**Climate Disaster App**, an Intelligent Environmental App designed to help you navigate a world facing climate uncertainty.
+Whether you're Tracking Disasters, Learning How to Stay Safe, or Raising Awareness, this app stands by your Side—Informative, Responsive, and Built With Care.
 With the **Climate Disaster App**, preparedness isn’t just practical—it’s empowering.

 ## Features ⬇️
 **1. 👤 Admin Registration**

-- Allows the system to have authenticated admin who can manage & oversee disaster-related information.
-Registering admins ensures that only authorized personnel can access sensitive data, enhancing data control, and system integrity.
+- Allows the system to have an Authenticated Admin who can Manage & Oversee Disaster-Related Information.
+Registering Admins ensures that only authorized personnel can access Sensitive Data, Enhancing Data Control, and System Integrity.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/359ada6b-c657-4594-8f02-d620aae0aa20" width="500"/>